wkwooten/VistaKine-Rewrite/documentation/VISUALIZATION_GUIDE.md

         let exerciseTitle = "My Awesome Exercise";
         let dialogContent = "Welcome to this exercise.
 Follow the instructions to learn cool stuff!";
+        let instructionContent = "Use the controls to interact with the visualization.
+T-key for translate, R-key for rotate.";

         function handleReset() {
           console.log('MyNewExerciseExercise: Resetting internal state if any.');